-A bannerman rode behind them, with a tall lance whose steel head reared above a horizontal gilt-bronze circle joined to it by spokes.
+A bannerman rode behind them, with a tall lance whose steel head reared above a horizontal gilt-bronze circle joined to it by nine spokes.
 From that wheel-like support hung nine black horse-tails, a symbol that they were on the Yekhe Khan’s business, and that it was business of war, and hence serious.
-Another attendant had a wooden perch on his saddle, and a great golden eagle rode it, hooded with a tasseled burka, probably showing what they’d rather be doing on a fine day.
+Another attendant had a wooden perch on his saddle, and a great golden eagle rode it, its ten-foot wingspan folded, hooded with a tasseled burka, probably showing what they’d rather be doing on a fine day.

-One of the nobles was a Russian with his blond scalplock hanging to his shoulder and yellow beard in two braids, and one a Mongol noble with his black hair shaved save for the forelock and plaits cut that the Khan’s guardsmen and sworn noyons wore.
+One of the nobles was a Russian with his blond scalplock hanging to his shoulder and yellow beard in two braids, and one a Mongol aristo with his black hair shaved save for the forelock and plaits that the Khan’s guardsmen and sworn noyons wore.
 That pairing was the careful pattern the Yekhe Khan followed, to show the new order was a partnership of equals and not a Russian take-over.
 Mongols and Russians here didn’t usually like each other very much, but they needed each other in this hybrid realm that was their only home in the new world the Great War had made, and they knew it.

 Both faces looked hard enough to produce commercial quantities of gravel by headbutting a cliff.

 Mikhail took off his hat and bowed low with the hand that held it sweeping down to almost touch the ground.
-The men from the Yekhe Khan’s court gave him brief nods—his position as one of the merchant-contractors who handled business for the haven rated that much respect—and then turned to the captain of the Sky King.
+The men from the Yekhe Khan’s court gave him brief nods—his position as one of the merchant-contractors who handled business for the haven rated that much respect—and then turned to the captain of the Heavenly King.